-HONEY BEEs have seen a 1/3 decline in the last 5 years in the UK!!
+HONEY BEEs have decline by 1/3 just in the last 5 years in the UK!!
 This is not hear say this is fact!
 A horrific fact!

-So the driving force behind natural beekeeping is to help bees to be able to make more bee colones.
+So the driving force behind natural beekeeping is to help bees to be able to make more bees.

 Install in your garden.
 Just follow the instructions.